umigv/nav-onboarding-2026/README.md

-# Navigation Onboarding 2026
+# ROB 330 ROS Tutorial F26

-Welcome to the navigation subteam!
-In this onboarding project, you'll learn the key concepts you need to know as a nav member with a simplified version of Maverick, our actual robot code monorepo*, with most of the same tools you'll use on real projects.
-In particular, you'll rebuild the odometry ROS node.
+Hello! this is a simple ROS introduction project adapted from the Autonomous Robotic Vehcile Project Team (ARV)'s 2026 Onboarding project.
+It teaches key ROS2 concepts  with a simplified version of ARV's robot Maverick.
+Specifically, you'll be recreating its odometry ROS node.
 While simple, encoder odometry is widely used in robotics to track position, so it's very helpful to know!

-*monorepo: a single storage repository for one large project (https://en.wikipedia.org/wiki/Monorepo)

 ### Please note:

-You are expected to struggle with this project (not too much, we aren't sadists).
-ROS types in particular can be very confusing, as they nest and interact in confusing ways, especially as they relate to services, and a large part of the challenge of this project is figuring out all of the associated errors.
-Both Caitlyn and Hannah spent a while debugging their own solutions, so don't feel dumb.
-We want you to learn how to find examples and details about types from the ROS Docs other online sources, and don't be afraid to ask for help from the leads or each other.
+You may struggle with this project.
+ROS types in particular can be very confusing, as they nest and interact in confusing ways, especially as they relate to services, and a large part of the challenge of this project is figuring out all of the associated errors, so don't feel dumb.
+Hopefully, you'll learn how to find examples and details about types from the ROS Docs other online sources, and don't be afraid to ask for help from the leads or each other.
 Just don't copy or use AI to write your code, you're doing yourself a disservice.
 Remember, your most important job here is to learn.

 ### Slides for Reference:
 https://docs.google.com/presentation/d/1YotOXd3rLx2toDDOaaBbGKjUl41JcExxPfoqDW98pH8/edit?slide=id.g3f689144427_0_119#slide=id.g3f689144427_0_119

+#### Brought to you by the Autonomous Robotic Vehicle Project Team.
+First Mass Meeting 9/6 4-6pm, Alternate Mass Meeting 9/13 4-6pm.
+As a note, ARV uses a slightly different ROS environment than this class, so there are some parts that won't apply.
+I've tried to note these.

 ## 1. What is Odometry?

 Every mobile robot needs to know its location.
-Your job is to write to calculate odometry, or estimated position based on encoder data, for Maverick.
+Your job is to write to calculate odometry, or estimated position based on encoder data, for ARV's robot Maverick.
 Each motor has an encoder that tracks its rotation, and from this data, we can calculate Maverick's current velocity vector.
 These velocity data can be integrated over time to get an estimate of Maverick's current position.
 In order to take input from the motor encoders, calculate the odometry, and send it to the navigation algorithms, we use a ROS node.

 The odometry node must:
 - Subscribe to `enc_vel` (`geometry_msgs/TwistWithCovarianceStamped`)